Fishing Contests, Tournaments and Derbies

 Controlling Aquatic Invasive Species

-Tournament organizers must use a self-inspection certification form “Aquatic Invasive Species Self-Inspection Certification for Game Fish Contests (DFW 777) (PDF Form)” with contests on waterbodies that do not have an inspection program, or if the inspection station is closed.
+Tournament organizers must use a self-inspection certification form, Aquatic Invasive Species Self-Inspection Certification for Game Fish Contests (DFW 777) (PDF) with contests on waterbodies that do not have an inspection program, or if the inspection station is closed.
 The form must be completed by all contest participants prior to launching in the contest water and kept on the participant’s vessel throughout the duration of the contest.

 Annual Initial Offering for Type A Contests

 Every year, CDFW sponsors an Initial Offering to facilitate Type A game fish contests permits occurring the following year.
-For more information about the Initial Offering, please see details in the 2023 Initial Offering Announcement Letter (PDF)(opens in new tab).
+For more information about the Initial Offering, see details in the 2024 Initial Offering Announcement Letter (PDF).
 If you are planning fishing contests that will require a Type A - Event permit, we strongly recommend your attendance.

-To apply for the initial Offering, you must submit the form “Initial Offering Application for “Type A” Game Fish Contests (DFW 774) (PDF Form)”.
+To apply for the initial Offering, you must submit the form, Initial Offering Application for “Type A” Game Fish Contests (DFW 774) (PDF).

-Fishing Contests Reporting
+Fishing Contest Reporting

-ATTN: Contest Report
+Annual Fishing Contest Report Summaries

 Fisheries Branch